harimsng/harimsng.github.io/_posts/2025-01-13-Github_Pages_Workflow.md

 Github Pages created by following a [tutorial](https://github.com/skills/github-pages) does not provide workflow definition file.
 It seems that Github Actions uses default workflow If workflow does not exist.
 I want create new workflow to use a higher version of Jekyll.
 So I need to understand what workflow is and know how to write definition file.

 ## Workflow
-As its name implies, workflow is consists of a series of works.
+Workflow is defined by a YAML file.
+It has to follow specific syntax for Github Actions to execute.
 ```
-name: my_workflow
+name: workflow_example
+...
 ```
 ### Event
 Workflow is triggered by an event.
-It consists of one or more jobs.
 `git push` triggers workflow in almost all cases.
 ```
 on: